DevLereko/smartel-api-test/README.md

 ### Authentication

 * `POST /auth/login`
-  Authenticate a user and return a JWT token on success.
+  Authenticate a user and return a JWT token.

 * `POST /auth/signup`
   Register a new user.
-Includes validations for duplicate usernames/emails/phone numbers and role existence.
+Validates duplicate emails/usernames and role existence.

 * `GET /auth/users`
-  Retrieve a list of all registered users (requires a valid JWT token).
+  Retrieve all users.
+Requires JWT token.

 ---

 ### Task Management

 * `GET /tasks`
-  Retrieve all tasks assigned to or created by the user (requires authentication).
+  Retrieve all tasks for the authenticated user.

 * `GET /tasks/:id`
-  Fetch detailed information about a specific task by its ID.
+  Retrieve a single task by ID.

 * `POST /tasks`
-  Create a new task.
-Requires a valid JWT token.
+  Create a new task (authenticated user).

 * `PUT /tasks/:id`
-  Update an existing task by ID.
-Requires a valid JWT token.
+  Update a task by ID.

 * `DELETE /tasks/:id`
   Delete a task by ID.
-Requires authentication.

 * `POST /tasks/:id/reassign`
-  Reassign a task to another user. **Only accessible by Admin users.**
+  Reassign a task to another user. **Admin only.**

 ---

-## API Testing
+## API Testing with Postman

-A **Postman collection** is provided in `.json` format within the project directory.
-This allows quick and easy testing of all endpoints.
+A **Postman collection** is provided in `.json` format in the project directory.

-> Import the collection into Postman to test login, task creation, updates, deletions, and admin-only actions like reassignment.
+> Import it into Postman to quickly test authentication, task operations, and admin-only functionality.

 ---